 “The impact on the exchange rate in Ghana has been somewhat moderated compared to other emerging markets and frontier economies, a testament to the gains in macroeconomic stability achieved over the past 18 months.

 “While currencies in other emerging markets are still under stress, Ghana’s currency has recently regained some stability and the local currency is gradually becoming more stable,” he said.

-Dr Addison stated that Ghana had recently received an upgrade by Standard and to its sovereign credit rating on the back of improved monetary policy effectiveness and improved banking sector stability.
+Dr Addison stated that Ghana had recently received an upgrade by Standard and

 He said the country’s banking system was becoming stronger with capital adequacy ratio reported at 19.1 per cent at the end of August, significantly above prudential requirement of 10 per cent.

 Again, the Governor emphasised that non-performing loans of the industry continued to decline and the central bank expected a major reduction as banks began to implement write off policies in line with approvals received from it to address the legacy loans that had been fully provided for.

 “We have also observed a return to efficiency in the industry as operating expenses across banks are beginning to reduce, which should ultimately result in declining interest rates.”